 7. Students with ADHD want to behave correctly.

 A lot of teachers would love to have ADHD students show up to school ready to sit and work.
 What we have to know is that these kids HAVE to move.
 It’s like they are driven by an internal motor that will not slow down.
 If it is irritating to you, think about what the child feels like when he/she cannot stop it but knows that it will cause problems.

 Students with ADHD are not fidgety or slow to annoy teachers.
 In fact, my son often cries at home about how he wishes he could just be “normal.”
 Every noise, smell, or movement is a distraction that he feels compelled to investigate.
 He knows what he is supposed to be doing, but actually doing it means ignoring the distraction.
 Kids with ADHD struggle with impulse control, so even though they know what is expected, they have a much harder time actually getting there.

 8. Multi-step directions are harder for kids with ADHD.

-If you are giving directions while walking through the room passing out papers, you might just have to repeat those directions for your students with ADHD.
+If a teacher gives directions while walking through the room passing out papers, he or she might just have to repeat those directions for the students with ADHD.
 Often, they can remember the first step, but they will forget everything else they are supposed to do.
-If you are talking and moving and doing other things, they may not even hear the first step.
+If the teacher is talking and moving and doing other things, they may not even hear the first step.

 My son needs to be near me and focusing on me to hear my instructions.
 If the tv is on, if I yell from another room, or if I give too many steps, he won’t start on the first one.
 He just will not even hear me.
 Move close to your inattentive students.
 Make sure they are with you.
 Break it down for them if you need to.
 They can do everything you want them to do, but they can’t do it if they didn’t hear the directions.